Centre for Skin Sciences

 We have a specialist interest in skin epigenetics with several international collaborations and boast a long heritage in generating new insights into melanogenesis and hair growth.

-Close partnerships with the Plastic Surgery and Burns Research Unit, a charity raising funding for burns research, and Leeds Musculoskeletal Biomedical Research Unit, shapes our research in wound healing and inflammatory skin diseases
+Close partnerships with the Plastic Surgery and Burns Research Unit, a charity raising funding for burns research, and Leeds Musculoskeletal Biomedical Research Unit, shape our research in wound healing and inflammatory skin diseases

-We are proud to host our second International Symposium "Epigenetic Regulation of Skin Regeneration, Ageing and Disease", which we will organize in Bradford on March 17th-19th, 2016.
+We are proud to host our second International Symposium "Epigenetic Regulation of Skin Regeneration, Ageing and Disease" in Bradford on 17-19 March 2016.